We have previously covered how to rank a product in Amazon, in which we talked about how to write a product description.

 This is what a product description must do to rank well on Google.

 However, this is not a difficult task.
 Google mainly looks for the search term in the title and first paragraph of any webpage.

 By including keywords in the title and product features bullets, the listing has been optimised to a certain degree.

 All that’s left is to use the keyword at least once in the product description.

-A keyword position tracker sees what keywords result in the most amount of sales and become more efficient in marketing those keywords.
+An Amazon rank tracker sees what keywords result in the most amount of sales and become more efficient in marketing those keywords.